LucasBorboleta/pijersi/README.md

 A stack moves, without forking or jumping over occupied spaces, from 1 or 2 spaces, either to an empty space, or to an occupied space to capture an opposing cube or stack (respecting the capturing rules).

-The stack built during your turn can be moved, and conversely, the stack moved during your turn can be unstacked from its top.
+The stack built during your turn can be moved, and conversely, the stack moved during your turn can be unstacked by moving its top.
 This sequence of 2 actions is only possible once per turn.

 ## Capturing rules